![]() |

 The 1947 history of Argentinean railways (5) sets out basic cargo and passenger figures for the early 1940s:

-Locos and stock Additional photos There is a brief history of this railway and a few photos in the following website.
-Click on the links below to go to the text and to a gallery of photos.
-There is also a page by Humberto Brumatti dealing with the railway's postal service.
-Click on the link below: References 25-05-11
+Locos and stock Additional photos There is also a page by Humberto Brumatti dealing with the railway's postal service.
+Click on the link below: References 13-11-16

 |